 I hope all of this gives you a good sense of how to get a podcast started and a realistic understanding of the effort involved.
 While it is a lot of work, it can also be an extremely rewarding and valuable educational tool.

-In my next post, I’ll share a few of my pro-tips for running a successful podcast.
+In the next post, I share a few of my pro-tips for running a successful podcast.

 Want to learn more about Sex and Psychology?
 Click here for more from the blog or here to listen to the podcast.
 Follow Sex and Psychology on Facebook, Twitter (@JustinLehmiller), or Reddit to receive updates.
 You can also follow Dr. Lehmiller on YouTube and Instagram.

 Dr. Justin LehmillerFounder & Owner of Sex and Psychology